 Also, I tend to like having the crust going up the sides of my pan too, but decided for this cheesecake that it was best to have it just on the bottom.
 With the strawberry and pink being a center part of the cheesecake and it being topped with chocolate, I wanted to be sure to be able to see the filling without having to slice it first.
 I loved the final look it gave.

-STRAWBERRY CHEESECAKE FILLING
+STEP 2: MAKE THE STRAWBERRY CHEESECAKE FILLING

 When it comes to the filling, the strawberry flavor comes from both strawberry puree and extract.
 Three cups of strawberries are pureed and then cooked down to thicken it and create a good, strong strawberry flavor.
 When added to the cheesecake filling, it adds a nice, light strawberry flavor.
 The strawberry extract accentuates that fresh strawberry flavor and really gives it the best strawberry flavor!

 While you don’t have to, I added a little red food coloring to the filling to give it a nice pink color.
 It’ll have a little color to from the puree already, but I wanted a bit brighter shade.
-You don’t have too add much.
+You don’t have to add much.